-IPDS Technical Reference (IPDS\TEC.pdf) \ English Only
+IPDS Technical Reference (IPDS\TEC.pdf) \English Only Exclusion about common domain from IBDC primiting

 Explains about commands necessary for IPDS printing.

 □ For details about the necessary environment, and installation of the IPDS card and machine, consult your sales or service representative.
 For details about necessary environment and operation of the mainframe, consult IBM.